Why does attendance matter?

 What is the best way to drop off and pick up my child?

 Please review the Drop Off and Pick Up Locations information.

 To maximize the flow of traffic, families approach Steele Street “one way” from High Street.
 When leaving campus, please continue “down” towards Buell Street.
 Please avoid U-turns on Steele Street as much as possible.

 Students and families MAY USE ANY entrance or exit, but please use your student(s) designated location as much as possible.
 We understand that families and carpools with students in more than one Level need flexibility.
 Clear communication between families and their student(s) help smooth these transitions.

 If I want to attend Morning Circle, where should I park?

 We are still assessing when and how to bring back in-person "Morning Circle" with families.
 In the future, please park on nearby streets and avoid Steele Street.
 Our neighbors are a part of the UMCS community!
 It is important that our behavior as a school community demonstrates respect for them.
 Please take care not to block driveways as you park, and be mindful of the City of Oakland’s street sweeping schedule!

 What is Independent Study?

 Independent Study is an alternative educational process that allows a student to remain continuously enrolled in school when the student cannot attend school on a daily basis.
 Independent Study is available for all grades currently served by Urban Montessori.
-The length of Independent Study may be from two days to no more than four weeks.
-Most students who apply for Independent Study travel out of state or out of the country to participate in important cultural, religious or family events, because they need support with behavioral issues, or because they are recovering from an illness or injury.
+The length of an Independent Study may be from three days to no more than fourteen days [pending updated policy adoption to align with AB130].
+Most students who apply for Independent Study travel out of state or out of the country to participate in important cultural, religious, or family events, because they need support with behavioral issues, or because they are recovering from an illness or injury.
 Successfully completed Independent Study supports strong school attendance and school finances!